-CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec are subtidal habitats (Connor et al., 2004).
-Therefore abrasion is most likely to be a result of bottom or pot fishing gear, cable laying etc. which may cause localised mobility of the substrata and mortality of the resident community.
-The effect would be situation dependent however if bottom fishing gear were towed over a site it may mobilise a high proportion of the rock substrata and cause high mortality in the resident community.
+CR.MCR.EcCr.FaAlCr biotopes are subtidal habitats (Connor et al., 2004).
+Therefore, abrasion is most likely to be a result of bottom or pot fishing gear, cable laying etc., which may cause localised mobility of the substrata and mortality of the resident community.
+The effect would be situation dependent, however, if bottom fishing gear were towed over a site it may mobilise a high proportion of the rock substrata and cause high mortality in the resident community.

-Alcyonium digitatum, Echinus esculentus, Securiflustra securifrons & Spirobranchus triqueter are sedentary or slow moving species that might be expected to suffer from the effects of dredging.
+Alcyonium digitatum, Echinus esculentus, and Caryophyllia smithii are sessile or slow moving species that might be expected to suffer from the effects of dredging.
 Boulcott & Howell (2011) conducted experimental Newhaven scallop dredging over a circalittoral rock habitat in the sound of Jura, Scotland and recorded the damage to the resident community.
 The results indicated that the sponge Pachymatisma johnstoni was highly damaged by the experimental trawl.
 However, only 13% of photographic samples showed visible damage to Alcyonium digitatum.
 Where Alcyonium digitatum damage was evident it tended to be small colonies that were ripped off the rock.
 The authors highlight physical damage to faunal turfs (erect bryozoans and hydroids) was difficult to quantify in the study.
-However, the faunal turf communities did not show large signs of damage and were only damaged by the scallop dredge teeth which was often limited in extent (approximately.
-2cm wide tracts).
-The authors indicated that species such as Alcyonium digitatum and faunal turf communities were not as vulnerable to damage through trawling as sedimentary fauna and whilst damage to circalittoral rock fauna did occur it was of an incremental nature, with the loss of species such as Alcyonium digitatum and faunal turf communities increasing with repeated trawls.
+However, the faunal turf communities did not show large signs of damage and were only damaged by the scallop dredge teeth which was often limited in extent (approximately 2 cm wide tracts).
+The authors indicated that species such as Alcyonium digitatum and faunal turf communities were not as vulnerable to damage through trawling as sedimentary fauna and whilst damage to circalittoral rock fauna did occur it was of an incremental nature, with loss of species such as Alcyonium digitatum and faunal turf communities increasing with repeated trawls.

-Species with fragile tests, such as Echinus esculentus were reported to suffer badly as a result of scallop or queen scallop dredging (Bradshaw et al., 2000; Hall-Spencer & Moore, 2000).
+Species with fragile tests, such as Echinus esculentus were reported to suffer badly as a result of scallop or queen scallop dredging (Bradshaw et al., 2000; Hall-Spencer & Moore, 2000a).
 Kaiser et al. (2000) reported that Echinus esculentus were less abundant in areas subject to high trawling disturbance in the Irish Sea.
-Jenkins et al. (2001) conducted experimental scallop trawling in the North Irish sea and recorded the damage caused to several conspicuous megafauna species, both when caught as bi-catch and when left on the seabed.
+Jenkins et al. (2001) conducted experimental scallop trawling in the North Irish sea and recorded the damage caused to several conspicuous megafauna species, both when caught as by-catch and when left on the seabed.
 The authors predicted 16.4% of Echinus esculentus were crushed/dead, 29.3% would have >50% spine loss/minor cracks, 1.1% would have <50% spine loss and the remaining 53.3% would be in good condition.
 Sea urchins can rapidly regenerate spines, e.g. Psammechinus miliaris were found to re-grow all spines within a period of 2 months (Hobson, 1930).
-The trawling examples mentioned above were conducted on sedimentary habitats and thus the evidence is not directly relevant to the rock based biotopes-CR.MCR.EcCr.FaAlCr.Adig, CR.MCR.EcCr.FaAlCr.Pom & CR.MCR.EcCr.FaAlCr.Sec, however, does indicate the likely effects of abrasion on Echinus esculentus.
+The trawling examples mentioned above were conducted on sedimentary habitats and thus the evidence is not directly relevant to the rock based biotopes, however, does indicate the likely effects of abrasion on Echinus esculentus.

 Sensitivity assessment.
 Resistance has been assessed 'Medium', resilience has been assessed as 'High'.
 Sensitivity has been assessed as 'Low'.
-Please note; Boulcott & Howell (2011) did not mention the abrasion caused by fully loaded collection bags on the new haven dredges.
-A fully loaded Newhaven dredge may cause higher damage to community as indicated in their study.
+Please note, Boulcott & Howell (2011) did not mention the abrasion caused by fully loaded collection bags on the new haven dredges.
+A fully loaded Newhaven dredge may cause higher damage to the community as indicated in their study.

-Penetration or disturbance of the Not relevant (NR) Not relevant (NR) Not relevant (NR) substratum subsurface Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Penetration or Not relevant (NR) Not relevant (NR) Not relevant (NR) disturbance of the substratum subsurface Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR